An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: Evaluation

 \subsection{Experimental Setting}

 We begin by introducing the main setting of our evaluation.
-More details are deferred to Appendix\mref{app:details}.
+More details are deferred to Appendix\,\msec{app:setting}.

-Our evaluation primarily uses three benchmark datasets for \ssl methods: CIFAR-10\mcite{cifar} consists of 60,000 32$\times$32 color images divided into 10 classes; CIFAR-100\mcite{cifar100} is similar to CIFAR-10 but includes 100 classes, each of 600 images; ImageNet-100 is a subset sampled from the ImageNet-1K dataset\mcite{Deng:2009:cvpr} and contains 100 randomly selected classes, each of 1,350 images re-scaled to 64$\times$64.
-Besides, under the setting that the pre-training and downstream datasets are different, we also use GTSRB, which contains 51,839 32$\times$32 traffic-sign images in 43 classes, as an additional dataset.
+{\bf Datasets --} Our evaluation primarily uses three benchmark datasets: CIFAR-10\mcite{cifar} consists of 32$\times$32 color images in 10 classes; CIFAR-100\mcite{cifar100} is similar to CIFAR-10 but includes 100 classes; ImageNet-100 is a subset sampled (re-scaled to 64$\times$64) from the ImageNet-1K dataset\mcite{Deng:2009:cvpr} and contains 100 randomly selected classes.
+Under the transfer setting, we also use GTSRB, which contains 32$\times$32 traffic-sign images in 43 classes, as an additional dataset.